 Audit logs shall be retained on-site until reviewed, in addition to being archived as described in Section 5.5.
 The Security trusted role shall be responsible for overseeing the migration of audit logs from the CA to the archives.

-The CA shall retain any audit logs generated for at least seven years.
-The CA shall make these audit logs available to its Qualified Auditor upon request.
+The CA shall retain any audit logs generated for at least two years after the expiration of the CA. The CA shall make these audit logs available to its Qualified Auditor upon request.